 How to use the searches to identify your (potentially) frail population

-- Navigate to the Frailty searches located in the Ardens Main searches folder and run the searches with the words ‘Latest eFi ……’ (as per section 1 of the below screenshot).
+- Navigate to the Frailty searches located in the Ardens Frailty Management Searches > 1.
+Identification folder and run the searches with the words ‘Latest eFi ……’ (as per section 1 of the below screenshot).
 These searches will help to identify which patients have an eFi score which indicates they should possibly have a frailty code on their record.
 Please note – these patients will need to be clinically reviewed before a frailty code is added to their record.

 - Use the report to review and code these patients with the appropriate code – ‘Severely frail’ or ‘Moderately frail’ as / if clinically appropriate.